danielperna84/hass-wh-triggers/README.md

 ## Operation

-Head over to the [wiki](https://github.com/danielperna84/hass-wh-triggers/wiki) for information on how to operate this tool.
+Head over to the [wiki](https://github.com/danielperna84/hass-wh-triggers/wiki) for information on how to install and operate this tool.

 ## Screenshots